All systems nominal

 6.3 Emergency Shutdown

-sudo systemctl stop verity
+sudo systemctl stop verity verity-gateway

 For hardware‑grade termination, the platform supports a Non‑Maskable Interrupt (NMI) on TEE‑enabled hardware.
 This is triggered via the IPMI/BMC interface and is specific to your server hardware.
 Consult your server documentation for NMI invocation.